SUSE/container-suseconnect/README.md

 Creating a SLE 15 Image

-The following Docker file creates a simple Docker image based on SLE 15:
+The following `Dockerfile` creates a simple container image based on SLE 15:

 ```Dockerfile
 FROM registry.suse.com/suse/sle15:latest